Oral Thrush: Symptoms, Causes, and Natural Support

 Final Thoughts

-Oral thrush is a common fungal infection that occurs when What Is Candida Overgrowth?
-(And What You Can Do About It) within the mouth.
+Oral thrush is a common fungal infection that occurs when Candida grows out of balance within the mouth.
 While it can cause discomfort, irritation, and concern, most cases respond well to appropriate treatment and good oral hygiene practices.

 For some people, oral thrush is an isolated event linked to factors such as antibiotics, dentures, inhaled steroid medications, or dry mouth.
 For others, recurrent infections may signal the need to explore broader issues affecting microbial balance, digestive health, or immune function.